emqx/emqx-docs/en_US/rule/get_subs_from_pgsql.md

 );
 ```

-::: tip
+:::tip

-The subscription relationship table structure cannot be modified.
-Please use the above SQL statement to create
+The table structure of the subscription relationship cannot be altered.
+Kindly utilize the provided SQL statement for creating the table.

 :::

-Create rules:
+## Create Rules

 Open [EMQX Dashboard](http://127.0.0.1:18083/#/rules) and select the "Rules" tab on the left.